xavi/noir-auth-app/README.md

 Besides [Noir](http://webnoir.org/), noir-auth-app also uses [CongoMongo](https://github.com/aboekhoff/congomongo) to interact with the database and [Postal](https://github.com/drewr/postal) to send emails.

-You can see the app running at http://noir-auth-app.herokuapp.com .
+You can see the app running at http://noir-auth-app.herokuapp.com (in this demo all users are given admin privileges, so that you can see the admin UI, but account deletions from this UI are disabled).

 ## URL Tour